Czech Christmas Cookie #2

 - 210 grams smooth flour (hladká mouka) or scant 1 ½ cups all-purpose flour (in the US)

 - 100 grams very finely chopped (ground) filberts/hazelnuts or skin-on/off almonds (highly recommend roasted filberts/hazelnuts)

 - For dusting: 1 packet more of vanilla sugar (8 or 9 g) mixed with 150 g (1 cup) confectioner’s sugar

 Cream the softened butter and sugar together at medium speed with a mixer until light and fluffy.
 Beat in the egg yolk and vanilla sugar (or vanilla extract), and salt.
 Then beat in the flour ½ cup at a time.
 Add very finely chopped/ground nuts, continuing to beat until the mixture becomes a slightly stiff dough.
 [Note: The food processor “S” blade or nut grinder does a great job of grinding the nuts.]

 Cover the dough with plastic wrap, and let it chill in the refrigerator for about 40 to 60 minutes.

 Preheat the oven to 175°C (350°F).
 Form small pieces of dough into crescent shapes on a parchment paper-lined cookie sheet.
 Bake 15-20 mins or until just golden brown on the edges.
 They enlarge slightly as they bake.
 Do keep that in mind.
 Cool until only slightly warm.
 Not hot.

-While still slightly warm, gently roll cookies in the confectioner’s sugar/vanilla sugar mixture on a plate, shaking off excess.
+While still slightly warm, gently roll in (or dust with) confectioner’s sugar/vanilla sugar mixture on a plate, shaking off excess.
 Put on cooling racks to cool completely.
 [I usually put paper under the racks to catch extra sugar.]
 Do not pile on top of each other.
 When cookies are thoroughly cool, gently roll them a second time in the sugar mixture (or lightly dust with sifter) and then store in an airtight container.
 These will keep for several weeks.
 They even improve with age.
 Makes 60 to 72 cookies, depending on size preference.